chrisryan91/CheesyStore_PP5/README.md

 1. I want to use ChatGPT API to create a chatbot for users of my store to use to help make purchases and navigate the store.
 I initially made a User Story that remains unfinished: *As a potential customer, I want to interact with a chatbot on the cheese-selling website so that I can receive personalized recommendations, get answers to my questions about the products, and have assistance throughout the checkout process, making my shopping experience smoother and more enjoyable.*

+2. In the future, I will add more categorisations to the cheese.
+Part of the reason I decided on a cheesemonger was due to the many ways you could categorise cheese.
+I will remove Goats cheese as a cheese type and created a dairy type category.
+I could create a texture model.

+3. I want to add a subscription service whereby someone can monthy for a cheese board.
+The images for the cheeseboards are already in the media folder.
+I could implement Stripe to take monthly payments.
+Stripe has code to implement for this purpose.
+This was a user story from the start: *As a user, I want to subscribe to a monthly cheese subscription service so that I can discover new cheeses and have a consistent supply of high-quality cheese without having to reorder manually each time.*

+4. I want to introduce a loyalty scheme.
+It was a User Story from the beginning: *As a user, I want to participate in a loyalty program that rewards me for my purchases so that I can enjoy discounts, get early access to new products, and access exclusive content.* This would reward users and incentivise them to return.
+I got into further detail in TESTING.md User Story testing section.

+5. I would like to spend more time improving the sites design.
+It could be improved and it is something I will work on after submission.
+For example, when a user rates an item, the rating could automatically update.
+At the moment, the pages needs to be refreshed before it updates.

+6. Another example is for Editing a comment.
+Similar to how a paragraph appears on the screen asking to confirm deletion, I would like a form to appear to edit the comment rather than having to edit the comment on an external page.

+7. The user profile section could be updated.
+I want users who have placed an order to leave or a review or testimonial.
+I considered implemeting it before submission but left it aside as what needed to be submitted was a minimum viable product and I considered a testimonial page to be not nescessary for the deadline.

 ## Business Model

 Cheesy Store's Business Model is Business to Consumer (B2C).
 Products are sold directly from Cheesy Store to consumers who are the end-users.